 Click Here for tab for Don’t Stop Believing by Journey

-This one is a 5 chord song where you’ll be playing E, B, C sharp minor, A, and G sharp minor.
+This one is a 5-chord song in a minor key where you’ll be playing E, B, C sharp minor, A, and G sharp minor.
 These are all somewhat involved chords that don’t use too many open strings, so it’s going to serve as a great exercise in improving your left-hand dexterity.
-Fortunately, the strumming pattern is simple alternate strumming but you leave the 5th note in the 8 note pattern empty for a little bit of rhythmic intrigue.
+Fortunately, the strumming pattern is simple alternate strumming but you leave the 5th note in the 8-note pattern empty for a little bit of rhythmic intrigue.

 Down Under by Men at Work